boeschenstein/docker/README.md

 Create new WebApi project in Visual Studio, option [x] Enable Docker checked

+Empty WebApi Project contains WeatherForecast Controller and this `Dockerfile`:

 ```docker
 #See https://aka.ms/containerfastmode to understand how Visual Studio uses this Dockerfile to build your images for faster debugging.